ImashDilharsha/ImashDilharsha/README.md

 - 👋 Hi, I’m @ImashDilharsha
-- 👀 I’m interested in UI/UX design
+- 👀 I’m interested in Web development
-- 🌱 I’m genius in Java
+- 🌱 Also a genius in JavaScript
-- 💞️ I’m looking to collaborate on software projects
+- 💞️ And looking to collaborate on software projects
 - 📫 Reach me - Facebook: Imash Dilharsha

 <!---